We recommend you consider our virtual care services if:

 - Wash hands frequently, using soap and water.

-- Mask yourself, only if you are coughing or sneezing.
+- Mask yourself if you are coughing or sneezing.

-- Disinfect "touch points" at home and work -- such as door knobs, phones and keyboards -- to reduce transmission of all respiratory viruses, including COVID-19.
+- Disinfect "touch points" such as door knobs, phones and keyboards -- to reduce transmission of all respiratory viruses, including COVID-19.